 Heat stroke is a medical emergency and occurs when you become dehydrated and your body temperature rises above 40.5C.
 Heat stroke is fatal in up to 80% of cases.
 If you work in a hot environment you should drink plenty of water, try to stay indoors during the hottest part of the day and develop a heat stroke prevention plan.

-Symptoms of heat exhaustion include: dizziness, headache, sweaty skin, rash and a weak fast pulse.
+Symptoms of heat exhaustion include dizziness, headache, sweaty skin, rash and a weak fast pulse.
 These signs occur when a person becomes dehydrated and people have difficulty keeping themselves cool.
-If you are organising a large event or sports activity, working in a hot environment or firefighting, you should develop a heat stroke prevention plan and learn to recognise the early signs of head exhaustion.
+If you are organising a large event or sports activity, working in a hot environment or firefighting, you should develop a heat stroke prevention plan and learn to recognise the early signs of heat exhaustion.

 Planning for hot days:

 Plan your outdoor work so you can work in the cool of the day (early morning or evening).
 Use shade cloth when working outdoors or under roofs in stockyards, and move hot equipment and engines away from where people are.
 Wear light cool clothing and a hat but ensure skin coverage to protect from UV radiation.
 Know what your policy is for workers to stop working during days of heat.

 Find out more about this topic on Better Health Channel and review the information provided by the Bureau of Meteorology.
 You can also: